 The Bloomberg Barclays U.S. Aggregate Bond Index is a widely accepted, unmanaged total return index of corporate, government and government-agency debt instruments, mortgage-backed securities and asset-backed securities with an average maturity of 1 to 10 years.
 The Bloomberg Barclays Global Aggregate Index is an index comprised of several other Barclays indices that measure fixed income performance of regions around the world.
 The Standard & Poor's 500 (S&P 500) Composite Stock Price Index is a widely accepted, unmanaged index of U.S. stock market performance.
 The Russell 2000 Index measures the performance of the small-cap segment of the U.S. equity universe and includes approximately 2,000 of the smallest securities based on a combination of their market cap and current index membership.
-The Morgan Stanley Capital International Europe, Australasia, Far East (MSCI EAFE) Index is a free float-adjusted market capitalizationweighted index that is designed to measure equity performance in developed markets excluding the United States and Canada.
+The Morgan Stanley Capital International Europe, Australasia, Far East (MSCI EAFE) Index is a free float-adjusted market capitalization-weighted index of 1 to measure equity performance in developed markets excluding the United States and Canada.
 The index consists of 21 MSCI national developed market indices.
-The MSCI Emerging Markets Index captures large- and mid-cap representation across 23 emerging market countries.
-The FTSE NAREIT PureProperty® Index Series provides a daily measure of real estate investment performance (price returns and total returns) of unlevered property investments as well as equity investments in real estate.
+The FISE NAREIT PureProperty® Index Series provides a daily measure of real estate investment performance (price returns and total returns) of unlevered property investments as well as equity investments in real estate.
 The values are calculated from daily stock market valuations of, and dividends paid by, stock exchange-listed U.S. equity REITs, using a patented methodology to infer property returns based on detailed information about the holdings and balance sheets of property-owning REITs.
 U.S. REITs own and manage high-quality properties in and around major metropolitan areas throughout the country.
 The FTSE NAREIT All Equity REITs Index is a free-float adjusted, market capitalization-weighted index of U.S. equity REITs.
 Constituents of the index include all tax-qualified REITs with more than 50% of total assets in qualifying real estate assets other than mortgages secured by real property.
 HFRI FWC utilizes a UCITS III-compliant methodology to construct the HFRX Hedge Fund Indices.
-The methodology is based on defined and predetermined rules and objective criteria to select and rebalance components to maximize representation of the hedge fund universe.
+The methodology is based on detailed index in the hedge fund universe.
 HFRX Indices utilize state-of-the-art quantitative techniques and analysis; multi-level screening, cluster analysis, Monte Carlo simulations and optimization techniques ensure that each index is a pure representation of its corresponding investment focus.
 The BofAML U.S. High Yield Master II TR Index is a commonly used benchmark index for high yield corporate bonds.
 It is administered by Merrill Lynch.
 The Master II is a measure of the broad high yield market.
 Investors cannot invest directly in any index.

-BNY Mellon Investment Management is one of the world's leading investment management organizations and one of the top U.S. wealth managers, encompassing BNY Mellon's affiliated investment management management organizations. organization and global distribution companies.
-BNY Mellon is the corporate brand of New York Mellon Corporation and may also be used as a generic term to reference the Corporation as a whole or its various subsidiaries generally.
+BNY Mellon Investment Management is one of the world's leading investment management organizations and one of the top U.S. wealth managers, encompassing BNY Mellon's affiliated investment management firms, wealth management organization and global distribution companies.
+BNY Mellon is the corporate brand of The Bank of New York Mellon Corporation and may also be used as a generic term to reference the Corporation as a whole or its various subsidiaries generally.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
 BNY Mellon Investment Advisor, Inc. and BNY Mellon Securities Corporation are companies of BNY Mellon. © 2020 BNY Mellon Securities Corporation, 240 Greenwich Street, 9th Floor, New York, NY 10286.